lana-20/adb-commands/README.md

             adb shell svc wifi enable
             adb shell svc wifi disable

-      In the context of interrupt testing, I can also mimick a call on an emulator:
+      In the context of interrupt testing, I can also mimic a call on an emulator:

             adb shell am start -a android.intent.action.CALL